Respiratory Immunization Coverage

 Exceptions: Certain health plans that existed before the ACA known as “grandfathered” plans as well as short-term plans do not have to cover immunizations.

-Medicaid and CHIP programs cover COVID-19 vaccines without cost-sharing and as of October 1, 2023, they are required to cover all CDC-recommended vaccines without cost-sharing.
+Medicaid and CHIP programs cover all CDC-recommended vaccines without cost-sharing.

 Seasonal flu, COVID-19 and pneumococcal vaccines are covered without cost-sharing by Medicare Part B. The RSV vaccine indicated for adults 60 and older is covered without cost-sharing by Medicare Part D. If patients are charged a vaccine administration fee for the RSV vaccine, they can get reimbursed by Medicare.